Relintai/pandemonium_engine_docs/03_usage/15_scripting/gdscript/01_gdscript_basics.md

         print("Open ended array")
 ```

-- Dictionary pattern
+- Dictionary pattern:
-    Works in the same way as the array pattern.
+  - Works in the same way as the array pattern.
 Every key has to be a constant pattern.

-    The size of the dictionary is tested first, it has to be the same size as the pattern, otherwise the pattern doesn't match.
+  - The size of the dictionary is tested first, it has to be the same size as the pattern, otherwise the pattern doesn't match.

-    **Open-ended dictionary**: A dictionary can be bigger than the pattern by making the last subpattern `..`.
+  - **Open-ended dictionary**: A dictionary can be bigger than the pattern by making the last subpattern `..`.

-    Every subpattern has to be comma separated.
+  - Every subpattern has to be comma separated.

-    If you don't specify a value, then only the existence of the key is checked.
+  - If you don't specify a value, then only the existence of the key is checked.

-    A value pattern is separated from the key pattern with a `:`.
+  - A value pattern is separated from the key pattern with a `:`.

 ```